Reviews You Can Rely On

 Credit: Laura Casner

-As mentioned above, the quality of the suspension on the Ripmo AF is far better than you'll find on pretty much any bike that retails right around the 3k mark.
-Ibis didn't play games when it came to the wheels and tires either.
-It rolls on a set of Ibis S35 wheels with Ibis logo hubs.
+As mentioned above, the quality of the suspension on the Ripmo AF is far better than we're accustomed to finding on a sub $3000 bike.
+Ibis didn't skimp when it came to the wheels and tires either, rolling on Ibis S35 wheels with Ibis logo hubs.
 These rims have a 35mm internal width that pairs very well with the matched set of 2.5" wide Maxxis Assegai tires with the beefy EXO+ casing.
 These aggressive tires have outrageous cornering and braking traction that is only enhanced by the supportive sidewalls and wide rims that allow for lower tire pressures.
 The 170mm length dropper (on our size large) helps get the saddle low and out of the way on descents, while the short stem and 780mm handlebar provide plenty of leverage to pound through rock gardens and smash corners at Mach speeds.
 The least confidence-inspiring aspect of the build is the SRAM Guide T brakes.
 While they have 4-piston calipers and centerline rotors, the levers aren't great, and they feel a bit under-gunned on this bike.

 ibis ripmo af nx eagle - the ripmo af is still a reasonably good climber despite its heavier...